sifive/duh/doc/import.md

 - [IP-XACT import](#ip-xact-import)
 - [SystemRDL import](#systemrdl-import)

+Before running import tools, please make sure that you have created initial DUH component document by running `duh init` command.

 ## Verilog RTL import

 Information about component interface can be imported from Verilog RTL source